Trains to Stonehenge

 How to get to Stonehenge by train

 The distance from Stonehenge to the station is around 9 miles, but you have a few ways of getting there.
 You could jump in a taxi from outside the station, or to make things a little cheaper, hop on a local bus service to take you to the ancient landmark.
+Alternatively, you can find local Stonehenge Tour Bus operators who will take you to the monument with some historical information thrown in!

 One of the most iconic and mysterious prehistoric monuments across the globe, Stonehenge leaves many still scratching their heads today.
 Work initially commenced a staggering 5,000 years ago and went through several building stages to look like what we see today.